 Medical wastes carry risks from the moment they are produced.
 Because they interact with people and the environment.
-The risks caused by medical waste mostly affect the employees of health institutions and support units of these institutions, medical interns, healthcare institution laundry workers, hospital personnel, and sterilization team.
-For this reason, dispose of medical waste is among the priority issues for all health institutions.
+The risks caused by medical waste mostly affect the employees of health institutions and support units of these institutions, medical interns, healthcare institution laundry workers, hospital personnel, and sterilization teams.
+For this reason, the disposal of medical waste is among the priority issues for all health institutions.
 Medical waste cabinets produced for this have an important place among medical storage cabinets.

 Medical waste can cause very serious diseases and even occupational accidents.
 For this reason, we share our research on medical waste disposal and its importance in this article.
 Dispose of medical waste can be shown as an important source regarding this.

 Definition of Medical Waste

 All wastes generated in medical institutions such as hospitals, health centers, or laboratories are called medical waste.
 To give an example of medical waste, needles, gloves, surgical materials, and samples can be counted.

 Dispose of medical waste is significant.
 When there isn’t disposal of medical waste they are very harmful to both human health and the environment.
 Therefore, it is important to use appropriate medical waste cabinets according to the type of waste.
 During the transport of medical waste, hand transport is not carried out.
 However, they cannot be transported or loaded with household waste.